sdegutis/immaculatalibrary.com/app/data/movies/miracle-of-saint-therese.md

 ### Caveats

-Nothing questionable in this film, although there is a storm scene near the end that could be too much for very young viewers, and the death of her mother near the beginning can be a bit much too, though it is dealt with quickly and reverently.
+* She's told her mother is dead near the beginning
+* An intense dialogue during a storm near the end

+Other than this, very family friendly.